brainstormforce/wp-spectra/readme.txt

 == Changelog ==

-= x.x.x =
+= 2.7.6 - FRIDAY, 18th AUGUST 2023 =
+* Fix: Form - Resolved multiple styling issues on the frontend.
 * Fix: Image Gallery - Resolved an issue wherein the lightbox feature would not work after setting up pagination.
-* Fix: Forms - Resolved multiple styling issues on the frontend.
 * Fix: Global - Resolved a significant issue of multiple `_uag_page_assets` entries in the database when using an FSE theme.

 = 2.7.5 - WEDNESDAY, 16th AUGUST 2023 =